Bogdan Ungureanu

-George Bogdan Ungureanu (born 1 April 2007) is a Romanian professional footballer who plays as a goalkeeper for Liga II club Sepsi OSK, on loan from Liga I club Rapid București.
+George Bogdan Ungureanu (born 1 April 2007) is a Romanian professional footballer who plays as a goalkeeper for Liga I club Rapid București and for Liga II club CSL Ștefănești.

 Club career

 Rapid București

 He made his debut on 27 May 2023 for Rapid București in Liga I match against FCSB.
 He debuted at 16 years, 1 months and 25 days, at that time being the youngest debutant for Rapid Bucureşti in Liga I.

 Loan to Corvinul Hunedoara

 On 1 January 2025, Ungureanu was loaned to Corvinul Hunedoara.

 Loan to Sepsi OSK

 On 16 July 2025, Ungureanu was loaned to Sepsi OSK for one season.